CraigKelly/datasimple/README.rst

 PERSON contacts me I’ll make that plugin public :)

-If you don’t currently have pylama installed, you can get the latest installed for your user with ``pip3 install --user --upgrade pylama``.
+If you don’t currently have pylama installed, you can get the latest installed for your user with
+``python3 -m pip install --user --upgrade pylama``.

 You should also test using the ``./test`` script in the root of this repo.
 It runs tests using nosetests.
 Our setup also requires the package